NatalieLockyer/Escape/README.md

 The following issues were raised at my mid project meeting with my mentor:

-* The font size was in px and was reccomended that I use rem.
+* The font size was in px and was recommended that I use rem.
 * Some of my file names were not consistant.
 * I had used a lot of ID's and some of these could be changed to a class.
 * A color-variable was suggested.